Religion in Wales: Present-day Catholic Christianity

-Catholics are served by the Ecclesiastical Province of Cardiff, which comprises the Archdiocese of Cardiff, the Diocese of Menevia and the Diocese of Wrexham.
+Catholics are served by the Ecclesiastical Province of Cardiff, which comprises the Archdiocese of Cardiff-Menevia and the Diocese of Wrexham.
 The bishops of these dioceses are part of the Catholic Bishops' Conference of England and Wales.
-In total, the three dioceses counted 209,451 Catholics out of a population of 3,112,451 inhabitants, equalling to a percentage of 6.7% Catholics.
-The three dioceses have 172 priests and 34 permanent deacons, 75 male religious and 267 female religious, and a total of 154 parishes as of 2016 (2017 for the diocese of Wrexham).
+In total, the two dioceses counted 209,451 Catholics out of a population of 3,112,451 inhabitants, equalling to a percentage of 6.7% Catholics.
+In 2018, research conducted by YouGov found that 17% of Christians in Wales identified as Catholic.
+The two dioceses have 172 priests and 34 permanent deacons, 75 male religious and 267 female religious, and a total of 154 parishes as of 2016 (2017 for the diocese of Wrexham).
 However, the province does not entirely coincide with Wales, as the Archdiocese of Cardiff also covers Herefordshire, in England.

 Sabbatarianism

-The Sabbatarian temperance movement was strong among the Welsh in the Victorian period and the early twentieth century, the sale of alcohol being prohibited on Sundays in Wales by the Sunday Closing Act of 1881 – the first legislation specifically issued for Wales since the Middle Ages.
+The Sabbatarian temperance movement was strong among the Welsh in the Victorian period and the early twentieth century, the sale of alcohol being prohibited on Sundays in Wales by the Sunday Closing (Wales) Act 1881 – the first legislation specifically issued for Wales since the Middle Ages.
 From the early 1960s, local council areas were permitted to hold referendums every seven years to determine whether they should be wet or dry on Sundays: most of the industrialised areas in the east and south went wet immediately, and by the 1980s, Dwyfor in the northwest as the last of the dry regions went wet after a local referendum in 1982; however, in the next referendum it returned to a dry region on Sundays from 1989 to 1996.

 In early 1996 the reorganisation of local government in Wales resulted in Dwyfor district being abolished.
 The Dwyfor area is now covered by an area committee of the Gwynedd Council and there have been no further "Wet - Dry" referendums.